 Does Homeowners Insurance Cover Earthquakes?

-Damage to your home from a strong earthquake is not covered by a homeowners insurance policy.
+In most cases, damage to your home from an earthquake is not covered by a homeowners insurance policy.
 In California, a separate policy is needed to protect your home investment and recover from the effects of a major earthquake.
-Prepare today for the big one with CEA earthquake homeowners insurance.
+Prepare today with CEA earthquake homeowners insurance.

 Home (dwelling)